sardaukar888/package-manager/ReadMe.md

 ## Change Log

+v0.6.0, *"Flying a plane is no different than riding a bicycle, just a lot harder to put baseball cards in the spokes."*, 2020-11-xx

+* Added: "Enable Selected" and "Disable Selected" menu items to the package context menu.
+* Added: The set of enabled packages can be saved to and loaded from a file.
+* Added: The waypoints of the flight plan of a mission package are displayed on a map.
+* Improved: Points of Interests are displayed in the Objects list of the package details panel.
+* Improved: Peeyem tries extra hard to determine the real package type of packages of types Core and Unknown.
+* Improved: Installing packages with the option "Required files only" takes into account packages with an invalid layout.json file.
+* Bug Fix: Failed to correctly read a small category of directory names containing non-ANSI characters.
+* Bug Fix: The "Select All from" context menu item did not allow you to select all packages in Official, Community or Warehouse package directory.
+* Known Problem: On one configuration Peeyem is be unable to recognize the junctions it creates resulting in an inconsistent view of the Community directory.
+Thanks to [fredm@FlightSim.to](https://flightsim.to/profile/fredm) for helping me to find the cause of this issue but so far no success.

 v0.5.0, *"I feel the need... the need for speed."*, 2020-11-02

 * Added: The package detail panel has been moved to the right side of the window to be able to show more information about a package.